St Keyne Wishing Well Halt railway station

 St Keyne's Well is a holy well dedicated to Saint Keyne, located about 0.8 km south of the station.

 History

 The Liskeard and Looe Railway was opened on 27 December 1860 to carry goods traffic; passenger trains started on 11 September 1879.
 The railway in those days connected only with the Liskeard and Caradon Railway at Moorswater.
 The link from Coombe Junction to Liskeard railway station opened on 25 February 1901 and St Keyne station opened in October 1902.

 Naming

-It is one of only two stations in the December 2009 official National Rail Timetable (table 140) to have the suffix "halt": the other is Coombe Junction on the same line.
+It is one of only two stations on the network to have the suffix "halt": the other is Coombe Junction on the same line.
 The term "halt" was removed from British Rail timetables and station signs and other official documents by 1974: the return of the term came in 1978 for the opening of IBM Halt in Scotland and in the renaming of these two stations in 2008.

 The station name is rendered on tickets as merely 'St Keyne'.